 “I passed on some information Jeff gave me to Shortcircuit, but there’s no way he could know that!”

 “Are you going to be okay?
-Do you need me to call my mom?”
+Do you need me to call Jeff?”

 Mouse scoffed and began down the stairs.
-“Please, no. I need to call Wilbur.”
+“I’m sure he’ll hear about this sooner or later.
+I’m gonna call Wilbur.”

 “Hmph.
 Alright.
 Take care of yourself Nisa.”